Playa Negra: Black Sand on Vieques

 Right at the very end of the path, there is a mushy area that had some water, but the path managed to avoid most of the muck.

-It was at the mouth of this stream, when you get to the ocean, that you find the the black sand.
+It was at the mouth of this stream, when you get to the ocean, that you find the start of the black sand.
 The quantity and location of the black sand changes constantly with the tides and rains.

 On the day that we went in 2012, it was not a very dark black sand beach, but on the recent visit , it was much darker.
 There were thicker patches of the black sand as we went to the right (west), especially up away from the surf line.